Terms and conditions

 Once you have made your Festival booking, our online systems don't allow changes to your event selections or details.
 Please call +44 (0)1223 339951 to amend your booking and we will be pleased to assist you.

-- Refunds for the Alumni Festival will only be given if cancellation is received by the specified date, regardless of whether the event is sold out or not.
+- Refunds for the Alumni Festival will only be given if cancellation is received by 10am UK time on 14 September 2016, regardless of whether the event is sold out or not.
 After this date no refunds will be issued.

 - For changes or cancellations to bookings for College, Departmental, Faculty or museum events, please contact the relevant institution directly.

 - We would be grateful if you would inform Development and Alumni Relations if you are unable to attend an Alumni Festival event, no matter how late, as demand for places can be high and another alumnus/na might be able to attend in your stead.